Memento currently beats Oppenheimer 64–36

 Where This Matchup Sits

-They come from different genres — Memento struggles in Mystery, while Oppenheimer sits at #10 in Drama.
+They come from different genres — Memento struggles in Mystery, while Oppenheimer is in the top quarter of Drama.

 Where to Watch